TL;DR

 The difference is stark.
 SSP provides a safety net with very large holes.
 For most people, it's not enough to cover even basic bills like rent or mortgage payments, let alone food and utilities.

-The need for IP is universal, but the right policy can look different depending on your profession.
+The need for IP is universal, but a strong fit for your needs can look different depending on your profession.

 The Crucial Detail: 'Own Occupation' Definition